ByAUJay

 Upgradeability without foot‑guns

-- Use OpenZeppelin’s UUPS or transparent proxies; never reorder storage; replace constructors with initializers; block selfdestruct/delegatecall in implementations.
-Automate checks with OZ Upgrades plugins in CI. (docs.openzeppelin.com)
+- Stick to OpenZeppelin’s UUPS or transparent proxies; avoid reordering storage; swap out constructors for initializers; and make sure to block selfdestruct/delegatecall in your implementations.
+You can streamline the process by automating checks with OZ Upgrades plugins in your CI.
+Check out the details here: (docs.openzeppelin.com)

 Account abstraction (AA) for smoother checkout